In This Article:

-Many styles of sink-top spouts are available, from low spouts with handles you twist to tall, gooseneck units that allow plenty of room for filling tall cups and kettles.
-As a result, chances are good that you can find a dispenser to match the look of your sink fixtures.
+Because the sink-top spout is the only visible part of an instant water dispenser, manufactures offer many styles and finishes.
 Typical finishes include white, black, almond, chrome, satin nickel, and brass.
+In terms of style, you’ll find everything from low spouts with handles you twist to tall, gooseneck units that allow plenty of room for filling tall cups and kettles.
+As a result, chances are good that you can match the look of your sink fixtures.

 Some units, such as KitchenAid’s and Whirlaway’s, have a twist grip that releases water with a quarter turn.
 In contrast, others, such as InSinkErator’s, have a lever release.
 Elkay’s spouts, which tout “no lead” construction, have a button on top.
 Franke makes the smartly styled Little Butler, which has a tall, L-shaped spout and a lever handle.

 Some manufacturers—Franke and InSinkErator to name two—offer models that dispense both hot and cold water through one faucet.
-The cold water side can be connected to a chiller, or both supplies can be hooked up to a water treatment system.
+The cold water side can be connected to a chiller or the refrigerator.
+Both supplies can also connect to a water treatment system.
 This type of faucet eliminates the need for yet another spout—the purified cold water spout—at the sink.

 For sinks that don’t have the needed mounting hole for a new faucet, replacing a purifier spout with one of these is the perfect solution.